Benchmarking TD-DFT and Wave Function Methods for Oscillator Strengths and Excited-State Dipole Moments: Results and Discussion

 \subsubsection{On the impact of orbital relaxation in LR}

 Let us first discuss the impact of various relaxation schemes on the computed ${\mu^{\mathrm{ES}}}$.
+First, from Table S21 in the SI, it can be concluded that the orbital relaxation effects depend (much) more on the considered excited state and method than on the selected atomic basis set.
 A graphical analysis is given in Figure \ref{Figure-5}.
 When neglecting orbital relaxation in CC theory, one notices a slight overestimation of $\norm*{\mu^{\mathrm{ES}}}$, though both negative and positive deviations are observed when investigating individual cases.
 Of course, and as expected, the difference between OR and OU decreases when increasing the CC order: it is significant for CC2 (0.19 D), smaller for CCSD (0.11 D), and negligible for CCSDT (0.03 D).
 For our set, using LR(OU)-ADC(2) yields a MAD of 0.59 D as compared to LR(OR)-ADC(2).
 One noteworthy point is that the statistical OR/OU discrepancies are much larger for $\mu^{\mathrm{ES}}$ than for $\mu^{\mathrm{GS}}$, irrespective of the selected wave function model.
 Indeed, for the GS dipoles, we found MADs of 0.01 D for CCSDT, 0.03 D for CCSD, 0.04 D for CC2 and 0.17 D for MP2 (\emph{vide supra}) between OU and OR, all values being roughly one-third of their ES analogs displayed in Figure \ref{Figure-5}.
 In other words, the ES dipoles are approximatively three times more sensitive to orbital relaxation than the GS dipoles.